-- Build institutional capacity: Ensure that disaster risk reduction is a national and local priority with a strong institutional basis for implementation - Know your risks: Identify, assess and monitor disaster risks and enhance early warning - Build understanding and awareness: Use knowledge, innovation and education to build a culture of safety and resilience at all levels - Reduce risk: Reduce the underlying risk factors through land-use planning, environmental, social and economic measures - Be prepared and ready to act: Strengthen disaster preparedness for effective response at all levels and international framework on disaster risk management.
+- Build institutional capacity: Ensure that disaster risk reduction is a national and local priority with a strong institutional basis for implementation - Know your risks: Identify, assess and monitor disaster risks and enhance early warning - Build understanding and awareness: Use knowledge, innovation and education to build a culture of safety and resilience at all levels - Reduce risk: Reduce the underlying risk factors through land-use planning, environmental, social and economic measures - Be prepared and ready to act: Strengthen disaster preparedness for effective response at all levels

+The roles and responsibilities of the stakeholders at local level were identified and agreed upon according to the national and international framework on disaster risk management.
 The dynamic approach of DDMA Mansehra enabled district and local governments to align their disaster risk management policies and plans according to the provincial laws from time to time.
 PDMA was kept in full picture about the ongoing activities of DDMA Mansehra, however, for administrative and operational purposes, DDMA was quite independent and flexible.